Karst honey DOP

 The beekeeping tradition in the Karst area is long.
 Some records of the superintendent Janko Vodopivec, who was a beekeeper in the Karst between 1892 and 1937, have been preserved.
 The year 1910 was a turning point for the development of advanced beekeeping in the Karst, as beekeepers organized themselves into a society.

-The activities of the society had a positive effect on the development of more modern beekeeping in hives with mobile honeycombs, which began to gain ground in the 1950s and 1960s.
+The activities of the association had a positive effect on the development of more modern beekeeping in hives with mobile honeycombs, which began to gain ground in the 50s and 60s of the 19th century.
 Great progress in beekeeping means the Alberti-Žnideršič hive, or AŽ hive for short, which after 1910 spread to the Primorska region.
 Beekeeping in the Karst experienced a series of upheavals during the First and Second World Wars.
 Nevertheless, beekeepers have advanced both professionally and technologically, which is today reflected in the high development of beekeeping in the Karst.

 SPECIAL FEATURE OF KARST HONEY